mjosaarinen/hilabliss/README.md

 CLASS 4 x 1000
 $ yes "POST QUANTUM LATTICE RING-LWE SUCCESS"
 ```
-You may omit the last line.
+You may omit the last line..